community (Routing Options)

-For more information about BGP community attributes, see the “Configuring the Extended Communities Attribute” section in the Routing Policies, Firewall Filters, and Traffic Policers Feature Guide.
+For more information about BGP community attributes, see the “Configuring the Extended Communities Attribute” section in the Routing Policies, Firewall Filters, and Traffic Policers User Guide.

 For specifying the BGP community attribute only, you also can specify community-ids as one of the following well-known community names defined in RFC 1997:

 no-advertise—Routes containing this community name are not advertised to other BGP peers.